pydjinni/pydjinni/docs/project_setup.md

 pydjinni-init conan-cmake
 ```

+For more details on how to use the setup wizard, consult the [Setup Wizard Reference](setup_wizard.md).

 ## Stay curious!

 While both methods of setting up a new projects currently only support CMake with Conan, PyDjinni is designed to be